bangbangcon/bangbangcon.github.io/speakers.md

 **_Moving towards dialogue: collaborating with your computer using typed holes!_**

 For many people, their first (and only) experience of static types is being continually told off by their compiler.
-With a little gentle encouragement, it is possible to mend this dysfunctional relationship and move  towards having a conversation with the compiler instead.
+With a little gentle encouragement, it is possible to mend this dysfunctional relationship and move towards having a conversation instead.

 In this talk I'll demonstrate typed holes, which are a feature of some languages that allow them to offer suggestions when you ask for help!